Part One - Caelan's Sowing of Seeds

 I shook my head and waved my hand.
 He shrugged and placed it under his dinner plate, away from view.

-Light and pleasing conversation bounced about the table once more as meals were eaten, and dessert, of a chocolate cheesecake was enjoyed.
-Maids came in soon afterward and cleared the table of dirty dishes.
+Light and pleasing conversation bounced about the table once more as we ate.
+For dessert, we enjoyed a chocolate cheesecake.
+Maids came in soon afterwards and cleared the table of dirty dishes and linens.

 “That was delightful!”
-Lady Piper announced happily.
-“I shall personally go and thank Grace when our guests return home.”
+Queen Piper announced happily.
+“I shall thank Grace when our guests return home.”

 My meal was also delicious and satisfying, and I too wanted to find this Grace and thank her.

-“I believe that Elise and I shall go and wander the gardens.
-I am sure the adult males around the table will go and discuss whatever it is you men discuss.”
+“I believe that Elise and I shall wander the gardens.
+I am sure the adult males around the table will discuss whatever it is you men discuss.”

 She turned toward the prince and I.

 “Caelan, dear.”
 She smiled.
 “I shall leave you in the care of my son.
 Is that a bother to you?”

-I shook my head, though being left in his care had bothered me greatly.
+I shook my head.
+Being left in his care had bothered me greatly.
 He too, for I heard a disapproving growl burst from his throat.
-Lady Piper replied simply by tilting her head to the side slightly and raising her eyebrows threateningly.
+Queen Piper replied simply by tilting her head to the side slightly and raising her eyebrows threateningly.
 The prince sighed and had lost the battle.

-As if to follow in the actions of lady Piper, those left still sitting pushed back their own chairs.
-My father and the king departed up the singular staircase to the right, my mother and the lady, talking amongst themselves, walked through the glass doors and down the stone staircase, leaving me to struggle with the awkwardness of dislike, alone.
+As if to follow in the actions of queen Piper, those left still sitting, pushed back their chairs.
+My father and the king departed up the singular staircase to the right.
+My mother and the queen, talking amongst themselves, walked through the glass doors and down the stone staircase.
+Leaving me to struggle with the awkwardness of dislike, alone.

 “So…” The prince began awkwardly.
 “Since I have to entertain you like a random mutt, we may as well converse, or something…”

-“You have a lovely home.”
-I said nonchalantly after a short silence.
+“You have a lovely home…” I said nonchalantly after a momentary silence.
 I had not wanted to ‘converse’ at all.
-I had wanted to find a good book and read until we were ready to go home.
+I had wanted to find a delightful book and read it until we were ready to go home.